apmarshall/algorithms/src/bubble-sort.md

     // list -> sorted list
     define: list-sort ( list ):
-        local define: list-sort ( list acc ): if ( list.length <= 1 ): return list ... acc
+        local define: list-sort ( list, slist ): if ( list.length <= 1 ): return list + slist // append the last item to the front of slist
-            else: ... acc
+            else:
                 list = list-iteration ( list )
-                list-sort ( list[:list.length] ... acc ( list ) )
+                slist = list[final] + slist // append the last item on the list to the front of slist list-sort ( list[:list.length], slist )
-        list-sort ( list ... )
+        list-sort ( list, [] ) // start with an emply slist

+What we're doing now is using the `slist` item to build up our sorted list, starting with the final item of the first run of `list-iteration` and adding a new item to the front of `slist` with each run of `list-iteration` until we have only one item left in our list (at which point, we add that to the front of `slist` and return the result.
+This completes the sort algorithm.

 **Optimizations:**
 There are two special cases we've already identified:
 - If the list only has one element (or, really, if it has no elements), just return the list.
 - If the list is already sorted, we should also just return the list

-The first optimization just requires inserting an "if" clause in the outer-loop:
-    define: outer-loop:
-        if list.lenght => 1: return list
-        else:
-            start k = list.lenght
-            while k > 0:
-                peform inner-loop
-                k--

-The second optimization is a bit trickier, it requires some sort of state variable.
-One way to do this would be to put that variable in the main function and increment it for each swap performed by the inner loop.
-If we make it all the way to the end and the variable is still zero, we can just return the list as already sorted:
+The first case is taken care of naturally by the recursive structure of our program because it will trigger the base case and simply return itself.
+So simple enough.

+The second case is a bit trickier and requires some sort of state variable.

     define: bubble-sort ( list ):
         start: swaps = 0